RijoSLal/Happy-Bird/README.md

 ## License

-MIT — fork it, smile at it, make it your own.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+Fork it, smile at it, make it your own.